The Tactical Games Official Rules

 2.9.
 Competitors must obey venue speed limits and rules.
 Violation will result in being ejected from the property and assessed a DNF (Did Not Finish) score for the remainder of the match.
 No refunds will be given.

 2.10.1.
-In extreme circumstances, if the competition cannot be completed, match officials reserve the right to end the competition and distribute the prizes via a random draw instead of order of finish.
+In extreme circumstances, if the competition cannot be completed, match officials reserve the right to end the competition and distribute the awards based on current standings.

 2.11.
 Any rule not explicitly covered by this document will be resolved with a ruling by the Match Director (MD) or his designee.
 Rulings by the MD or his designee will be final and will serve as a precedent for the duration of the event.